 Based on the number of citrus recipes I’ve posted over the many years I’ve been creating recipes, you would think I really didn’t like citrus.
 I really haven’t posted a recipe starring citrus in looooong time.

 You’d think I wouldn’t like citrus, based on that – right?
 Well, nothing could be further from the truth.
-I buy bags of citrus during the winter, and stock up on allll the different kinds every week at the farmer’s market.
-I marvel in their bright flavors, and the flavor nuances between a Cara Cara orange and a Navel, a tangerine and a clementine.
+I buy bags of citrus during the winter and stock up on all the different kinds every week at the farmer’s market.
+I marvel in their bright flavors, and the flavor nuances between a Cara Cara orange and a Navel, a tangerine, and a clementine.

-It just all goes straight from peel to my mouth, and never ever makes its way into a recipe because I’m too busy enjoying how good it is all by itself.
-Also, citrus desserts usually tend to be too sweet for me – the sugar always overpowers the tartness that I so love about lemons, oranges, and grapefruits.
+It all goes straight from peel to my mouth.
+The citrus never ever makes its way into a recipe because I’m too busy enjoying how good it is all by itself.
+Also, citrus desserts usually tend to be too sweet for me.
+The sugar always overpowers the tartness that I so love about lemons, oranges, and grapefruits.

-As I was eating my Cara Cara oranges one day though, and the slices looked so juicy and beautiful, I knew I had to make a citrus dessert that highlighted how stunningly beautiful citrus is.
+As I was eating my Cara Cara oranges one day, the slices looked so juicy and beautiful.
+I knew I had to make a citrus dessert that highlighted how stunningly beautiful citrus is.

 I’d been having a hankering for a lemon treat, and I knew I could decorate a lemon cheesecake simply and beautifully with citrus slices, so this no-bake lemon cheesecake came into being.

-It’s a vegan, raw cheesecake, using with soaked and blended cashews to form a super creamy base.
-The lemon flavor adds brightness, which is mellowed out by the creamy coconut cream.
+It’s a vegan, raw lemon cheesecake, and we use soaked and blended cashews for the super creamy base.
+The lemon flavor brings brightness, which is mellowed out by the creamy coconut cream.
 Maple syrup adds a hint of sweetness, too.

-The silky smooth cheesecake filling is smoothed on top of a lightly sweetened coconut & almond flour crust.
-After a stint in the freezer, the lemon cheesecake is firmed up and ready to garnish.
+You’ll smooth the super creamy cheesecake filling on top of a lightly sweetened coconut & almond flour crust.
+After a stint in the freezer, the lemon cheesecake will be firm and ready to garnish.

-Because citrus are best when they’re freshly cut and super juicy, I’d recommend waiting until just before serving to garnish with the citrus slices, because you don’t want the citrus to have to go into the freezer and get icy.
+Because citrus is best when it’s freshly cut and super juicy, I’d recommend you wait until just before serving to garnish with the citrus slices.
+You don’t want the citrus to have to go into the freezer and get icy.

-I used a variety of citrus that I had in my produce drawer: blood oranges, Cara Cara oranges, Navel oranges, and clementines.
+I use a variety of citrus from my produce drawer: blood oranges, Cara Cara oranges, Navel oranges, and clementines.
 I love the variety of color and flavor that the pink Cara Cara’s and the red blood oranges bring to the look of the cheesecake.

-It make sure the citrus didn’t bleed all over the cheesecake and make it wet, I laid the orange slices in between sheets of paper towels to dry them of their excess juices.
-Then, I just laid them out, forming a little bit of a pyramid shape with the slices in an arrangement I liked.
+To make sure the citrus didn’t bleed all over the cheesecake, I laid the citrus slices in between sheets of paper towels to dry them of their excess juices.
+Then, I just laid them out, arranging the slices in an arrangement I liked.